Applications

 Advantages

-transperineal approach for prostate applications
+transperineal approach (TPLATM)

-no general anaesthesia
+absence of general anaesthesia

-short duration of the treatment (a few minutes)
+short duration of treatment (few minutes)

-no or insignificant post-treatment pain
+no or irrelevant post-treatment pain

 For more details about the SoracteLite procedure, please visit the dedicated website: www.soractelite.info